leosavio/infra-microk8s-local-dev/RoutesMicrok8s.md

 - Windows 10 with WSL2 installed
 - MicroK8s installed and running on WSL2
 - The `kubectl` command-line tool installed and configured to work with MicroK8s
-- Access to a terminal or command prompt with administrative privileges on the Windows host
+- Access to a terminal or command prompt and Power Shell with administrative privileges on the Windows host to run commands generated

 ## How the Script Works